Cyber Week benchmark report shows strong numbers for brands and publishers in retail and travel

 Cyber Week 2022 findings reveal that consumer behavior has adapted and recovered to the new normal.
 As such, brands and publishers evolved strategies to accommodate changes seen in the market.
 When you analyze actionable data and clear comparisons, you’re able to determine how industries have bounced back.

-Kickstart 2023 by taking a deeper look at key performance metrics of the recent Black Friday and Cyber Monday (coined Cyber Week) to uncover:
+Succeed in Cyber Week 2023 by taking a deeper look at key performance metrics of the 2022 Black Friday and Cyber Monday (coined Cyber Week) to uncover:

 • How has consumer behavior changed?